BEN H1FY26 Results Announcement

 Outlook

 The Australian economy is showing positive signs, with a strong labour market and a recent surge in business investment.
 However, there are headwinds including lagging productivity, rising core inflation, and ongoing trade and geopolitical uncertainties.
-The bank's balance sheet is well positioned for growth and resilient to external pressures, and it remains committed to delivering improved value for shareholders.
+The bank's balance sheet is well positioned for growth and resilient to external pressures, and the bank remains committed to delivering improved value for shareholders, underpinned by its disciplined focus on optimising deposits, improving productivity, and delivering sustainable growth.